MIKNSJ/config/vim/linux_env_setup_docs.md

-# Linux Enviroment Setup Documentation
+# Linux Environment Setup Documentation

 We want to setup a Linux Environment for doing basic tasks.